-, , , extra group such as 'ou=People' like in So user only need to register their name (aka "uid") "uid=john,ou=People ,dc=example,dc=org" please pass any extra bind dn via this parameters.
+extra group such as 'ou=People' like in So user only need to register their name (aka "uid") "uid=john,ou=People ,dc=example,dc=org" please pass any extra bind dn via this parameters.
 Ex: user (like john) exist in the form, "uid=john,ou=People,dc=example,dc=org", so we set the following to "ou=People".
-GUI will then concatenate in the form uid=[user value][extra_group][base_dn] to auth the user against the Idap server.
+GUI will then concatenate in the form uid=[user value][extra_group][base_dn] to auth the user against the ldap server.
 Note that to complete a user login, the ldap user must also be member of a group matching one of the GUI groups supporting login.
 This group must be a pri- mary group of that user.
-Active Directory Connect to an Active Directory LDAP server Verify certificate of LDAP server Trusted CA certificates file Select a file containing list of certificates to which the client's one are check.
+Enable Active compatibility with Microsoft Active Di- Connect to an Active Directory LDAP server. rectory LDAP Connect to an ricare Directory EDF in Server.
+User template Please select according to your LDAP configuration.
+1 Microsoft Active Directory users should select 'sAMAcountName'.
+Usual OpenLDAP configuration use 'uid', but some setup rely on 'cn'.
+Group template Please select according to your LDAP configuration.
+Microsoft Active Directory users should select 'mem- berOf'.
+Usual OpenLDAP configuration use 'gid- Number', but some setup rely on 'memberUid'.
+Verify certificate of LDAP server Trusted CA certificates file Select a file containing list of certificates to which the client's one are check.
 The certificate must be in PEM format.
-Use an Active Directory LDAP server.
+Use an Active Directory LDAP server. t e e e e e e e e e e e e e e e e e e e

-Example of an Idap configuration:
+Example of an OpenLDAP configuration: